harelba/cfhistogram-reporter/README.md

-# Cassandra cfhistogram reporter
+# Cassandra cfhistograms reporter
-This tool analyzes the output of cassandra's "nodetool cfhistogram" and sends metrics to a metric backend such as graphite.
+This tool analyzes the output of cassandra's "nodetool cfhistograms" and sends metrics to a metric backend such as graphite.

 The tool analyzes the following information per node/keyspace/column family:
  * Row sizes